-All volunteers listed on the housing forms for state competitions must have completed and signed their Class A Volunteer Registration Forms.
-These forms must be sent in to the state office with all other registration materials by the corrections date for each tournament.
-They must also complete the Protective Behavior Training and General Orientation sessions on-line every 3 years.
+All volunteers listed on the housing forms for state competitions must have completed and signed their Class A Volunteer Registration Forms via the volunteer management system.
+These forms must be completed with all other registration materials by the corrections date for each tournament.
+They must also complete the Protective Behavior Training (every 3 years) and General Orientation sessions online.